pandas-dev/pandas/doc/source/indexing.rst

 Deprecations
 ~~~~~~~~~~~~

+Beginning with version 0.11.0, it's recommended that you transition away from
-Starting in version 0.11.0, these methods *may* be deprecated in future versions.
+the following methods as they *may* be deprecated in future versions.

   - ``irow``
   - ``icol``